sb2nov/mac-setup/README.md

 In **Apple Icon > System Preferences**:

-- Trackpad > Tap to click
+- Trackpad > Tap to click and Right click is the corner.
 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)
-- Dock > Automatically hide and show the Dock
+- Dock > Automatically hide and show the Dock.
+Show on the left.

 ##XCode